mobizt/Firebase-ESP32/README.md

 //Set the maximum Firebase Error Queues in collection (0 - 255).
 //Firebase read/store operation causes by network problems and buffer overflow will be
-//added to Firebase Error Queues ollection.
+//added to Firebase Error Queues collection.
 Firebase.setMaxErrorQueue(firebaseData, 10);

 //Begin to run Error Queues in Error Queue collection